basysKom/basyskom_toolbox/006_tool.enable_security_hardening_flags.md

 ## Caveats

 * Try to enable these flags early on as there might be side effects which are easier to track down outside of a release window...
-* Mitigation's make it harder (sometimes a lot) to exploit a given bug, but they are no 100% protection.
+* Mitigations make it harder (sometimes a lot) to exploit a given bug, but they are no 100% protection.
 Also make sure that OS-level mitigations are also enabled.
+* Some mitigation have a performance impact.

 ## See also

+\-

 ## Implementation hints

 GCC/Clang:

 ```
-    -D_FORTIFY_SOURCE=1 (compile-time checks)

-    -D_FORTIFY_SOURCE=2 -O1 (compile- and run-time checks but might fail on correct code; -O1 or higher strongly advised)
+    -D_FORTIFY_SOURCE=2

+    -Wl,-z,relro,-z,now

     -fstack-protector-strong

+    -pie -fPIE

     -Wformat­ -Wformat­-security

 ```

-Visual Studio: FIXME
+Visual Studio:

 ```
-    ?? /RTC? /GS?, Control Flow Guard?
+    /GS
+    /guard:cf
 ```

+These options only provide a baseline, please have a look at the toolchain documentation for details and more mitigations.

-For Embedded-Linux scenarios it might be better to globally enable these flags at an image level.
+For Embedded-Linux scenarios it might be better to globally enable these flags globally during firmware generation.